erfur/erfur.github.io/_posts/2022-07-11-frida-mysterypi.md

 {% include aligner.html images="/frida-mysterypi/scale2.gif" width=100 %}

-In the meantime, to my surprise, I stumbled upon the function `SDL_SoftStretch` in SDL1.2 code:
+Remember how I couldn't find a stretch function in SDL1.2 api?
+Well, to my surprise, I stumbled upon the function `SDL_SoftStretch` in SDL1.2 code:

 ```cpp
 /** @internal Not in public API at the moment - do not use! */